-Andrew W. Skolnick, with whom, on the brief, was $Catherine\ A.\ Cuggino$ , for the appellant (defendant).
+Andrew W. Skolnick, with whom, on the brief, was Catherine A. Cuggino, for the appellant (defendant).

-William C. Franklin, for the appellees (plaintiffs).
+Stuart A. Margolis, with whom, on the brief, were Pasquale Young and Daniel C. Burns, for the appellees (plaintiffs).

 PER CURIAM.
-This is an action to quiet title and for slander of title brought by the plaintiffs, John A. Lovetere and Nancy D. Lovetere, against the defendant, Harold E. Cole, an adjoining landowner.
-After a trial to the court, the court found that the plaintiffs held record title to the land in question and that the defendant had committed statutory slander of title by recklessly recording a deed that he knew was false, with the sole purpose of slandering the plaintiffs' title.
-Accordingly, the court rendered judgment quieting title in the plaintiffs and awarding damages for slander of title.
+This appeal is a companion case to Lovetere v.
+Cole, 118 Conn.
+App.
+680, A.2d (2009), decided today.
+The plaintiffs Roger L. Simon and Mary Ellen Simon brought this action against the defendant, Harold E. Cole, an adjoining land owner, to quiet title to certain property.
+After a trial to the court, the court found that the plaintiffs held record title to the land in question.
+Accordingly, the court rendered judgment quieting title in the plaintiffs.
 The defendant has appealed.
 We affirm the judgment of the trial court.